eyefixcode/eyefixcode/README.md

 - 🌱 I’m currently learning **Javascript/Typescript, Tableau, React, NLP and ML algorithms**

 - 👯 I’m looking to collaborate on **Data Science Tasks, Public Health initiatives, Automation Projects, and Research.
-Experienced in various advanced statistical applications and open-source softwares such as Python, R, SQL, and SPSS.**
+Experienced in a variety of statistical procedures and softwares to create standalone applications for business development and insight such as Python, R, SQL, and SPSS.
+For Data Visualization and other automation related tasks, have approximately 4 years experience spanning business intelligence tools such as MS Power Platform (PowerBI/PowerAutomate/Sharepoint), Metabase, and Looker.**

-- 🤝 I’m looking for help with **Latest innovations in AI, NLP, and innovative Data Science Tools.**
+- 🤝 I’m looking for help with **Latest innovations in AI, NLP, and innovative cutting-edge Data Science Tools.**

 - 👨‍💻 All of my projects are available at [https://eyefixcode.github.io/](https://eyefixcode.github.io/)